fwsGonzo/barebones/README.md

 - Add support for 64-bit sizes in the printf library
 - Add TLS api and support for most thread local variables
+- Add support for LTO with GCC (no ideas on how to do this yet)

 ## Validate output